mwojnars/hypertag/docs/index.md

 </p>
 ```

-The "append" modifier can also be used to convert an outline block into an inline sub-block
+The "append" modifier can also be used to convert an outline sub-block into an inline one:
-of its parent:

     p
         ... | Using "..." modifier, a block with no predecessors